Vandesm14/airwave/README.md

 cargo run --bin serve path/to/directory 127.0.0.1:8080
 ```

-You can change the log level by setting `RUST_LOG` to one or more of:
+You can change the log level by setting `RUST_LOG` to one of, which will show
+all logs for that level and above:

+- error
+- warn
+- info
+- debug
 - trace
-- debug
-- info
-- warn
-- error

 [pnpm]: https://pnpm.io